HARVEST: Contemporary Craft Fair Programme

 12pm – 12:30pm, Tuesday 14 October 2025

-Centered on a collection of tableware developed for Art Farm and specifically, The Fish Shop Ballater and Washington, this talk explores how stoneware pieces reflect HARVEST’s themes of hospitality and conviviality.
-From slip-casting to wood firing with oyster shells, Kevin Andrew Morris will discuss his craft process and innovative methods with natural materials.
+Centered on a collection of tableware developed for Art Farm and specifically, The Fish Shop Ballater and Washington, this talk explored how Kevin's stoneware pieces reflected HARVEST’s themes of hospitality and conviviality.
+From slip-casting to wood firing with oyster shells, Kevin Andrew Morris discussed his craft process and innovative methods with natural materials.

 Price: Free